Curriculum Overview

 After spending much of her life on vans and tour buses, Amanda, a singer-songwriter, fiddle player, and poet, craved the stimulation of school.
 In an interview with Southern Living, the Grammy Award-winning artist said of her decision to pursue an MFA at the School of Letters, "I am fascinated by words, down to the letters that make them up.
 I wanted to learn more about poetics and how to get better at writing."

-Now with six solo albums (and an MFA) under her belt, Amanda is a seasoned storyteller and performer.
+Now with seven solo albums (and an MFA) under her belt, Amanda is a seasoned storyteller and performer.
 She credits what she learned at the School of Letters for making her a more precise and intentional songwriter.

 "Before attending Sewanee, I was writing from instinct alone.
 Now, I have reasons for word choices and reasons that I go one way or another with phrasing."